dmbarbour/wikilon/docs/AwelonLang.md

 ## Primitives

-There are four primitive combinators:
+There are four primitive computing combinators:

             [B][A]a == A[B]         (apply)
             [B][A]b == [[B]A]       (bind)
                [A]c == [A][A]       (copy)
                [A]d ==              (drop)

 Square brackets `[]` enclose Awelon code and represent first-class functions.
-This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computations in Awelon.
+This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computation in Awelon.
 Awelon computations are semantically pure, and their entire formal behavior can be understood in terms of these few primitives.

-However, to achieve performance, we additionally leverage *Acceleration*.
-This is Awelon's alternative to built-in functions and data-types. or performance-motivated FFI.
-Acceleration is discussed below.
-We can also leverage *Annotations*, to improve performance and support other non-functional requirements like debugging.

 This set of combinators is Turing complete, able to represent all deterministically computable functions.
-As a lightweight proof, I'll define the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic).
+As a lightweight proof, see a translation from lambda calculus at *Named Local Variables* or see this simple definition of the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic):

             [B][A]w == [A][B]       (swap)           w = [] b a
                [A]i == A            (inline)         i = [] w a d
          [C][B][A]s == [[C]B][C]A   (S combinator)   s = [[c] a b w] a i
             [B][A]k == A            (K combinator)   k = a d

-A simple translation from lambda calculus is described in *Named Local Variables* in context of *Editable Views*.
-It's feasible to use lambda calculus as a syntactic sugar for Awelon code.
+Awelon systems should ideally perform static analysis for termination and type safety.
 Compared to lambda calculus or SKI combinators, Awelon's semantics are simpler:

-1. Combinator rewriting is simpler than variable substitution.
+1. Local combinator rewriting is simpler than variable substitution.
 There is no need for environment models, lexical scopes, or variable capture hygiene for multi-stage metaprogramming.
-1. The stack-like environment enables uniform abstraction for multiple arguments or results, and offers a foundation for *Static Typing* based on arities instead of atomic value types.
+1. A stack-like environment enables uniform abstraction for multiple arguments or results, and supports *Static Typing* based on consistent arities instead of atomic value types.
-1. The explicit copy and drop operations simplify substructural type analysis, reference counting GC, and dynamic tracking of uniqueness to accelerate in-place updates for indexed data structures.
+1. Explicit copy and drop operations simplify substructural type analysis, reference counting GC, and dynamic tracking of uniqueness to accelerate in-place updates for indexed data structures.

+To achieve performance, we additionally leverage *Acceleration*.
+This is Awelon's alternative to intrinsic functions, built-in data-types, and performance-motivated FFI.
+Acceleration is discussed below.
+We can also leverage *Annotations*, to improve performance and support other non-functional requirements like debugging.

 ## Encoding